severhussein/sysc3303/README.txt

 -Run the client to write a file larger than the space available of the working directory of the server.
 A TFTP error code 3 is expected from the server when the storage device runs out of space.
 -Run the client to read a file larger than the space available of the working directory of the client.
 A TFTP error code 3 is expected from the client when the storage device runs out of space.

-*TFTP error code 6 “File already exists.”
+*TFTP error code 6 "File already exists."
 -TFTP error code is not implemented because this implementation allows overwriting existing files.

 *TFTP error code 0